 What you need to provide

-· Information should be available about any pupils with health, emotional or behavioural problems, or any pupils with special educational needs, and particularly if something significant has happened recently in a pupil’s life that may affect their attitude or progress.
+- Information should be available about any pupils with health, emotional or behavioural needs, or any pupils with special educational needs, and particularly if something significant has happened recently in a pupil’s life that may affect their attitude or progress.